-Our School is divided into three dynamic departments—Curriculum and Instruction (Teacher Education), Human Development and Family Life Education and Educational Leadership.
+The school of education is divided into four dynamic departments— Teacher Education, Human Development and Family Life Education, Curriculum and Instruction, and Educational Leadership.

 Curriculum and Instruction